TalAdivi/localhost/final-project/README.md

 #### Note

-- the project is not fully complete, the main idea was to manage not only the nutrition side but also integrate with user calander and sport behaviours. within the course scope we only implament the nutration servies
+- the project is not fully complete, the main idea was to manage not only the nutrition side but also integrate with user calander and sport routines. within the course scope we only implament the nutration servies